szweibel/workshops/newest_python.md

 My favorite book is Moby Dick by Herman Melville, published in 1851.
 ```
 <PythonREPL/>
-Notice that with concatenation, we had to manually add spaces inside the quotes and convert the number `year_published` to a string using `str()`.
+Notice that with concatenation, we had to manually add spaces inside the quotes and explicitly convert the number `year_published` to a string using `str()`.
 F-strings handle all of that for us, making the code far more readable and less prone to errors.

 ## String Methods
 Strings are more than just passive text; they come with their own set of built-in functions, called **methods**, that you can use to manipulate them.
 A method is an action that a particular type of data "knows how to do."
 You access these methods with a dot (`.`) after the string or variable.
 The dot is how you *ask* the data to perform one of its built-in actions.